PreschoolKindergartenFirst Grade

 Read & Discuss

 Books by Richard Scarry (like 'What Do People Do All Day?') are perfect for this.
-They show a busy, interconnected world.
+They show a busy, connected world.
 As you read, ask: 'What is the baker's job?
 How does he help the other people in the town?'

 Hands-On Activity: Build Your Town